-Of the main countries offering African gorilla treks (Uganda, Rwanda, and the Democratic Republic of Congo), Rwanda is widely regarded as the safest gateway to these amazing creatures.
+Of the main countries offering African gorilla treks (Uganda, Rwanda, and the Democratic Republic of Congo), Rwanda is the safest for LGBTQ+ travelers to experience these amazing creatures.
 According to the World Economic Forum, “Rwanda remains among the most competitive African countries thanks to efficient goods and labor markets and a stable political situation that supports robust GDP growth.”

 Craig Smith, the founder of Source Journeys, the LGBTQ+ luxury travel company with which Gary is traveling, cites travel safety as the first reason he chose Rwanda for Source’s African Gorilla Trek gay group tour.
 Breathtaking beauty is a close second.

 The journey begins when you land in Kigali, Rwanda’s capital city.
 Compact enough to wander on foot and vibrant enough to sustain your interest, Kigali is a jewel of modern Africa.
 It’s also a city that confronts the horrors of its past to honor the brightness of its future.
 From an initial visit, it is nearly impossible to separate the experience of Rwanda from the 1994 genocide against the Tutsi people.
 The Kigali Genocide Memorial explores their stories.
 Part museum, part educational center, and sadly, the final resting place for 259,000 victims, the Kigali Genocide Memorial guides you through this country’s dark chapter while exposing the commonalities of Rwanda’s story with other genocides and holocausts throughout history.